isomerpages/mse/_take-action/5b-nominate.md

 * **Organisations** include grassroots organisations, private companies, NGOs and volunteer groups registered in Singapore.

+In addition to assessing environmental practices and partnerships, significant attention will be paid to the nominees' efforts to engage the wider community to collectively build a sustainable Singapore, in line with the pillars of the Singapore Green Plan 2030: City in Nature, Energy Reset, Sustainable Living, Green Economy, and Resilient Future.
+For more information on the five pillars, please visit www.greenplan.gov.sg.

 ### How to nominate?

 Nominations for the PAE are now open.